karu-rress/karu-rress/README.md

 - Google Developer Student Clubs CAU 3rd Core Member
 - Researcher in ISANG, an infosec club at CAU IS.
 - 37th member in COMP, a Web-app developing club.
+- Intern researcher at Wireline Communication Lab in Woorinet (2023 07~08)

 A student who likes development & hacking